Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

 \begin{corollary} The marked moduli space $\cE_*$ and the moduli space $\cE$ of vacuum Einstein metrics on $M$ as above are smooth tame Frechet manifolds. \end{corollary}

-Note that this result does not depend on any choice of boundary data space $\cB$; it is intrinsic to the structure of the moduli space $\cE$, independent of any map to boundary data.
+Note that Corollary \ref{Eman} does not depend on any choice of boundary data space $\cB$; it is intrinsic to the structure of the (local-in-time) moduli space $\cE$, independent of any map to boundary data.
 The smoothness of the moduli space $\cE$ has not been established previously.
-In fact it is known to be false in general for the pure Cauchy problem with compact Cauchy surface $S$ (with $\p S = \emptyset$); this issue is closely related to the failure of the linearization stability for solutions of the Cauchy problem at Killing initial data, cf.~\cite{Mon}.
+In fact it is known to be false in general for the pure Cauchy problem with a compact Cauchy surface $S$ having empty boundary, $\p S = \emptyset$; this issue is closely related to the failure of the linearization stability for solutions of the Cauchy problem at Killing initial data, cf.~\cite{Mon}.